Climate change denial: Global patterns

+Nor is the rest of Europe is in full agreement on climate change.
+French politician Claude Allègre published L'imposture climatique (The Climate Fraud) in 2010.
+In Russia, climate action is portrayed as a Western agenda aimed at keeping the rest of the world poor.
+In Germany, the car industry lobbies heavily against EU emission policy.
+Even Sweden, a country known for progressive policy, has significant lobbying efforts aimed at maintaining its forestry industry.

+Tactics have shifted from outright denial to "manufacturing doubt", attempting to create uncertainty to establish that any policy action would be premature and costly.
+This involves consensus denial, claiming scientists do not collectively agree; impact denial, saying human-caused warming is very minor; and trend denial, claiming warming is a natural progression of the earth's atmosphere.
+Companies greenwash, claiming to be environmentally friendly while actually engaging in harmful practices.
+There is also technological optimism, claiming future technology will combat climate change quickly and cheaply, so no action need be taken now.
+Finally, nations engage in "whataboutism", pointing to other nations that might not be at the same level of environmental awareness and would therefore be at an economic advantage.

 Effects on public opinion

 False balance in climate science: Representation of climate change skeptics among climate scientists (97% believing climate change to be real, 3% denying), and American Fox News channel guests (31% real, 69% denying).
 Based on IPCC report coverage between August 1, 2013, and October 1, 2013.

 Public opinion on climate change is significantly affected by media coverage of climate change and the effects of climate change denial campaigns.
 Campaigns to undermine public confidence in climate science have decreased public belief in climate change, which in turn has affected legislative efforts to curb emissions.

 Climate change conspiracy theories and denial have resulted in poor action or no action at all to effectively mitigate the damage done by global warming.
 40% of Americans believed (ca. 2017) that climate change is a hoax even though 100% of climate scientists (as of 2019) believe it is real.

 A study in 2015 stated: "Exposure to conspiracy theories reduced people's intentions to reduce their carbon footprint, relative to people who were given refuting information."

 Manufactured uncertainty over climate change, the fundamental strategy of climate change denial, has been very effective, particularly in the U.S. It has contributed to low levels of public concern and to government inaction worldwide.
 A 2010 Angus Reid poll found that global warming skepticism in the U.S., Canada, and the United Kingdom has been rising.
 There may be multiple causes of this trend, including a focus on economic rather than environmental issues, and a negative perception of the United Nations and its role in discussing climate change.